4 Ways to Find the C++ Array Length

 An example with int type array

-Similarly, you may get the array length of int or other types of array.
+Similarly, you may get the array length of int or another type of arrays.

 #include <iostream>